Student Resources

 APPLICATION DETAILS:

-Applications are due to Kiley Brannon (TVS Main Office) by the Trip Application Deadline (CLICK HERE for details), regardless of when trip program sign ups or applications are due.
+Applications can be found HERE and are due before October 12 (CLICK HERE for trip details).
 LATE OR INCOMPLETE APPLICATIONS MIGHT NOT BE CONSIDERED FOR AN AWARD.

 All information submitted will be kept confidential and will only be used to assess your need for a TVS Travel Program.
 Decisions for aid will be made by a committee, including the Director of Admissions and Financial Aid, the Chief Financial Officer, the Director of Global Education, Director of TOE, Division Heads and/or the Assistant Head of School.